Newsroom

 Just A Click Away.

-Who Is Exempt from the National Planning Level
+Who Is Exempt from the NPL?

-• Students from Pacific nations and Timor-Leste
+• students from Pacific countries and Timor-Leste

 • Australian Government scholarship holders